 GAP 2013-2022: the second decade of global development

-As part of the its 50th anniversary, in 2013, the World Federation of Hemophilia (WFH) is initiating a second decade of the GAP Program to actively continue to work on closing the gap in care for people with bleeding disorders in 20 new target countries.
+As part of its 50th anniversary, in 2013, the World Federation of Hemophilia (WFH) initiated a second decade of the GAP Program to actively continue to work on closing the gap in care for people with bleeding disorders in 20 new target countries.
 The focus is on improving diagnosis for all bleeding disorders, improving treatment in the world’s poorest regions, as well as building on the achievements to date.
 The overarching goals for the second decade (2013-2022) of GAP will be to:

 - Increase by 50,000 the worldwide number of people identified/diagnosed with a bleeding disorders;

 - Ensure that 50 per cent of those newly diagnosed are from the world’s most impoverished countries.

 In order to reach these goals, the WFH has restructured the GAP Program into three tiers of activity:

 ||FULL-GAP PROGRAM: Target new countries to initiate National Care Programs (NCPs) similar to the first decade of GAP;